Fortnite Season 8 is now available, and it includes pirates, cannons and volcano lava

 Season 8 is pretty much what the leaks this week suggested.
 The theme is pirates with new skins that include a gigantic banana suit, pirates and snakes, and pirate cannon is a new weapon that’s been added.
 Cannons can dish out 100 damage when there’s a direct hit, or administer 50 damage of those in the impact area — it can also be used to fire players to new locations.

 The map is also a major Fortnite focus, and Season 8 has added lava to the existing volcano.
-Stepping on lava gives layers 1 damage point per touch while there are volcanic vents that can be used to send a player or vehicle into the air using a gust of hot air.
+Stepping on lava gives players one damage point per touch while there are volcanic vents that can be used to send a player or vehicle into the air using a gust of hot air.
+There’s also a range of treasure to be found inside pirate ships, another new addition which is where the cannons can be found.

 On the gaming playing side, the major addition is ‘Party Assist’ mode which lets players bring their friends into Fortnite’s daily or weekly challenges.
 Those challenges are important to players since they unlock treasures, including skins, and, in fact, those who played Season 7 could earn a free Battle Pass for Season 8 by completing the right challenges.
 That might have saved a few million parents $10.